-The existing literature suggests that the advantages of IRC must be set against its costs, especially at national level (Wagner, 2006).
+The existing literature suggests that the advantages of IRC must be set against its costs, especially at national level (Wagner 2006).
 In particular, there is a risk that the academic peripheries may be unable, in the long run, to maintain their own research infrastructure, however critical for local purposes.
 At the individual level, a scientist's decision to engage in IRC must be viewed in the context of a trade-off between investment and expected outcomes.
-If it becomes overextended or too demanding, IRC can result in information overload, unclear responsibilities, and communication issues-collectively known as "coordination costs" (Olechnicka, Ploszaj, & Celinska-Janowicz, 2019, p.
-111).
-Barriers to collaboration are compounded when the research involves international teams (e.g., Realff, Rueda, & Moran, 2017, p.
-1294).
-Scientists make decisions about whether or not to collaborate internationally on the basis of available resources, the research environment, and trade-offs among alternative modes of collaboration (e.g., Jeong, Choi, & Kim, 2014, p.
-521).
+If it becomes overextended or too demanding, IRC can result in information overload, unclear responsibilities, and communication issues - collectively known as 'coordination costs' (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 111; Kwiek 2018a).
+Barriers to collaboration are compounded when the research involves international teams (e.g. Fox, Realff, Rueda, and Morn, 2017, 1294).
+Scientists make decisions about whether or not to collaborate internationally on the basis of available resources, the research environment, and trade-offs among alternative modes of collaboration (e.g. Jeong, Choi, and Kim 2014, 521).

-3. Data Sources and Methodology
+3. Data sources and methodology

 The data referred to here were retrieved between October 20-25, 2019 from Scopus, a database of abstracts and citations from the peer-reviewed literature, using its SciVal functionality.
-Scopus affords the best overview of the structure of world science, including most of the journals in the Thomson Reuters Web of Science (Lancho-Barrantes et al., 2012; Moya et al., 2007).
+Scopus affords the best overview of the structure of world science, including most of the journals in the Thomson Reuters Web of Science (de Moya-Anegón et al. 2007; Lancho-Barrantes et al. 2012).
 Data for 24 EU member states from 2009 to 2018 were analyzed; the four remaining countries (Malta, Luxembourg, Cyprus, and Latvia) were removed from the analysis, as their total output was too small.
 All of the retrieved publication and citation data were aggregated to the six major fields of research and development used in OECD statistics: engineering and technologies, agricultural sciences, humanities, natural sciences, medical sciences and social sciences.
 The total number of included articles was 5.48 million, and the total number of citations was 87.48 million (2009-2018).

 International collaboration was analyzed in the context of the three other collaboration types: institutional (all authors affiliated to the same institution); national (all authors affiliated to more than one institution within the same country); and single authorship (non-collaborative single-author outputs).
-This approach aligned with the structure of the Scopus and SciVal datasets; as the four collaboration types are complementary, publications can be divided into non-collaborative articles and those involving institutional, national, or international collaboration, and further aggregated into international collaborative articles and all others (referred to here as "domestic articles").
+This approach aligned with the structure of the Scopus and SciVal datasets; as the four collaboration types are complementary, publications can be divided into non-collaborative articles and those involving institutional, national, or international collaboration, and further aggregated into international collaborative articles and all others (referred to here as 'domestic articles').